open/close all folders

 - Darkman, as opposed to Ultraman, needs to get out of light within 99 minutes.
 After that, the synthetic skin he uses for his masks dissolves.

 - The Animorphs had two hours before they had to "demorph" into human form, or else be stuck as an animal.
 Used as a major part of the plot (one of the main characters was stuck from the beginning of the series), but suffered somewhat from a Two of Your Earth Minutes Running Gag.
 It also appears possible for someone with high willpower to demorph just beyond the time limit, but with greater difficulty.
 Note: There are instances in which the time limit can be reset.
 One book has Cassie get trapped as a caterpillar, but her natural transformation into a butterfly resets the clock.
-Also, the Ellimist has the power to restore someone's morphing ability after they have been mode locked (though he cannot restore their natural "unmorphed" form, which remains the form they were mode-locked in).
+Also, the Ellimist has the power to restore someone's morphing ability after they have been mode locked.

 - The Animorphs television series has the extreme Exact Time to Failure version: Ax is close to being trapped in human form, counts down the last few seconds to a nearby teammate, but is finally able to get away and has none of the difficulty changing back that the book versions had when cutting it close.
 This would suggest that changing back after 1 hour, 59 minutes, and 59 seconds is no different from changing back after five minutes, but changing back at 2:00:00 is completely impossible.

 - Ultraman popularized this trope for live-action Japanese superheroes.
-His Bizarre Alien Biology makes the atmosphere harmful to him, but - depending on the iteration - he stores solar energy for three minutes, often marked with a "color timer" on his chest that goes from blue to blinking red as this runs out.
-Just about the right amount of time for an easily-budgeted Monster of the Week fight sequence in a 24 minute show...
+His Bizarre Alien Biology makes Earth's atmosphere harmful to him, but he stores enough solar energy to last for three minutes, marked with the Colour Timer on his chest that goes from blue to blinking red as this runs out.
+Interestingly, the weakness was actually a last-minute addition when the writers realized Ultraman needed a weakness to increase tension, but it also conveniently serves as a way to control the budget for Kaiju of the Week sequences.

 - The Storm Megazord/Senpuujin in Power Rangers Ninja Storm/Ninpuu Sentai Hurricaneger had a special form that lasted 1 minute before switching back (although as the series went on it went transformed for about 2 mins).